ValiantHarold/cse212/lessons/queue.md

 ## Introduction

 Queues are used when data needs to be processed in a First In First Out (FIFO) order.
-This makes queuevery useful in these kind of scenarios.
+This makes queue very useful in these kinds of scenarios.

-1. When a resource is shared amoung multiple users. ex CPU scheduling, Disk Scheduling.
+1. When a resource is shared among multiple users. ex CPU scheduling, Disk Scheduling.
-2. When data is transfered asynchronously between two processes. ex IO Buffers, pipes, file IO.
+2. When data is transferred asynchronously between two processes. ex IO Buffers, pipes, file IO.

 ![](../images/queue.png)